camel-ai/crab/README.md

 ## Overview

-Crab is a framework for building LLM agent benchmark environments in a Python-centric way.
+CRAB is a framework for building LLM agent benchmark environments in a Python-centric way.

 #### Key Features

-🌐 Cross-platform
+🌐 Cross-platform and Multi-environment
 * Create build agent environments that support various deployment options including in-memory, Docker-hosted, virtual machines, or distributed physical machines, provided they are accessible via Python functions.
 * Let the agent access all the environments in the same time through a unified interface.